 The segment continues work under a program for depot level maintenance and upgrades for nine Kaman SH-2G(E) helicopters originally delivered to the Egyptian government during the 1990s.
-This program has a total contract value of approximately \$53.9 million, of which \$18.6 million has been funded through December 31, 2010.
+This program has a total contract value of approximately \$81.0 million and, as of December 31, 2011, is fully funded.